LJacobDev/contact-reminder/dev_notes.md

 ... all that remains now is that there is still an issue of permission lacking when trying to push the commit to 'git push origin gh-pages' in the deploy job

+...
+I tried again making gh-pages branch and pushing it in the way that made it appear to finish deployment.
+I noticed that my build job was skipping because I had a conditional in it looking for the branch to be main

+...
+I noticed something else, where another 'pages build and deployment' workflow runs only while in this gh-pages branch doing that manual push - it says it is building with jekyll and then successfully deploying.
+I almost think that this is then building the vue app and making it appear blank.
+I wonder if I add html to index.html it will appear on the pages render

 ### creating more test files

 I want there to be tests on the Vue components in `src/components/__tests__`